bracey022/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-install-manually.md

 1. Copy MicrosoftDefenderATPOnboardingLinuxServer.py to the target device.

     > [!NOTE]
     > Initially the client device is not associated with an organization and the *orgId* attribute is blank.
+Running 'mdatp health -field org_id'
+    > may report 'No license found' which is common for new installations.

     ```bash
     mdatp health --field org_id